metabrainz/listenbrainz-server/listenbrainz_spark/recommendations/README.md

   By default, itr = [5, 10]

-  where Z is lamba or over fitting control factor.
+  where Z is lambda or overfitting control factor.
 For example, if lmbda = [4.8, 1.2, 4.4], it should be passed as follows:

   `--lmbda=4.8 --lmbda=1.2 --lmbda=4.4`

   By default, lmbda = [0.1, 10.0]

   where M is alpha or baseline level of confidence weighting applied.
-For example if alpha = 7.1, it should be passed as follows:
+For example, if alpha = 7.1, it should be passed as follows:

   `--alpha=7.1`

   By default, alpha = 3.0

-  For more information on model parameters refer to the [official documentation](https://spark.apache.org/docs/2.1.0/mllib-collaborative-filtering.html):
+  For more information on model parameters refer to the [official documentation](https://spark.apache.org/docs/2.1.0/mllib-collaborative-filtering.html).

 - **Stage 3**: Generate candidate sets.